evan-erdos/trail-of-cthulhu/outline/act-0/seq-4/scene-1.md

-### Scene 5 : *No Escape* ###
+### Scene 1 : *The Observatory* ###

-Having no other recourse, they go deeper into the warrens to find an underground river.
+They save her, and she reveals that there's an observatory in the jungle.
-They begin to dream, and then fall unconscious.
+They depart at night to go find it.